mokagio/mokacoding/metallo/src/posts/2015-07-14-functor-applicative-monads-in-pictures.md

 So, dear friend (I think we are friends by this point), I think we both agree that monads are easy and a SMART IDEA(tm).
 Now that you’ve wet your whistle on this guide, why not pull a Mel Gibson and grab the whole bottle.
 Check out LYAH’s [section on Monads](http://learnyouahaskell.com/a-fistful-of-monads).
 There’s a lot of things I’ve glossed over because Miran does a great job going in-depth with this stuff.

 > Thanks for reading through this article, if you have any feedback, suggestion, or error to report please tweet me [@mokagio](https://twitter.com/mokagio), or leave a comment below.

+> If you want to play around with the code head over to GitHub and [clone the Playground](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground)

 > Once again, thanks [Adit](https://twitter.com/_egonschiele) for the wonderful post, and for all the other great ones on [the blog](http://adit.io/index.html).